 Did you know that federal grants support school districts through the use of alternative fuel buses?
-Very soon, the Environmental Protection Agency will open funding for its Clean School Bus Program as part of the Infrastructure Investment and Jobs Act.
-This program will replace diesel school buses with low-carbon alternatives, like propane autogas.
+The Environmental Protection Agency has opened funding for its Clean School Bus Program as part of the Infrastructure Investment and Jobs Act.
+This program aims to replace dirty diesel school buses with low-carbon alternatives, like propane buses.

 Because propane buses are one-third the cost of electric buses, more diesel buses can be replaced with a cleaner option that helps meet our carbon reduction goals faster.

 Propane school buses have recently been adopted in Michigan and Massachusetts, Maryland and Missouri, South Dakota and South Carolina.
 In every part of the country, communities are realizing that propane is their best option for school buses.